Pedro-Italo-BC/ChangeThemes/README.md

 This project was an exercise in the Rocketseat programming course

-You can this link (https://pedro-italo-bc.github.io/ChangeThemes/) to acess the page
+You can use this link (https://pedro-italo-bc.github.io/ChangeThemes/) to acess the page

 Any suggestions for changes are welcome.
 ~